 Site #5 Kaaterskill Falls

-Introduction by Kevin J. Avery, Senior Research Scholar, The Metropolitan Museum of Art
+From Kevin J. Avery, Senior Research Scholar, The Metropolitan Museum of Art:

 Map & Directions